hsuanchunlin/HiTSEQ-MacOS/README.md

 ![](Images/EQ128.png)
 # HiTSEQ for macOS

-No need to install Python or R - your Mac and HiTSEQ-MacOS can provide you with thousands of affinities in a matter of seconds, complete with data visualization capabilities.
+No need to install Python or R - your Mac and HiTSEQ-MacOS can provide you results in seconds, complete with data visualization capabilities.
 Easy to use and lightning fast!

 ## System Requirement
 macOS 14.0 (Sonoma)